Trump pardons Rudy Giuliani and others who backed efforts to overturn 2020 election, official says

 Ed Martin, the government’s pardon attorney, posted on social media a signed proclamation of the “full, complete, and unconditional” pardon, which also names conservative attorneys Sidney Powell and John Eastman.
 The proclamation, posted online late Sunday, explicitly says the pardon does not apply to Trump.

-Presidential pardons apply only to federal crimes, and none of the Trump allies was charged in a federal case.
-But the move underscores Trump's efforts to continue to rewrite the history of the 2020 election he lost to Democrat Joe Biden.
+Presidential pardons apply only to federal crimes, and none of the Trump allies named were charged in federal cases over the 2020 election.
+But the move underscores President Donald Trump’s continued efforts to rewrite the history of the election he lost to Democrat Joe Biden.
+It follows the sweeping pardons of the hundreds of Trump supporters charged in the Jan.
+6, 2021, riot at the U.S. Capitol, including those convicted of attacking law enforcement.

+The proclamation described efforts to prosecute those accused of aiding Trump’s efforts to cling to power “as a grave national injustice perpetrated on the American people” and said the pardons were designed to continue “the process of national reconciliation.”

 The White House didn’t immediately respond to an email seeking comment Monday.